 I have found no record of McCook’s further training, but he probably went from Wiltshire to an advanced flying school, perhaps Turnberry, where both Heater and Kenneth MacLean Cunningham (who also trained at Boscombe Down) were assigned for advanced training.

 In early July McCook, along with a number of other British-trained American pilots, including quite a few from the second Oxford detachment, was ordered to the American 3rd Aviation Instructional Center at Issoudun in the Loire region of central France.31 On July 14, 1918, he was one of ten men (including second Oxford detachment members Temple Paul Hardin and William Hamlin Neely) who were directed to proceed to the 2nd Aviation Instruction Center at Tours, about seventy-five miles to the northwest of Issoudun.32 Another of the men going from Issoudun to Tours was Harold Ernest Goettler who, in his diary entry for July 19, 1918, noted that “Hardin, [Winfield Earl] Sisson, Neely and McCook received a little dual on the old French Breguets that are in camp.”
-A few days later Goettler recorded “my first flip in a Liberty four and am crazy over the machine,” and the other men perhaps also had the opportunity to try out the American version of the British DH.4.33
+McCook apparently became proficient enough on Bréguets to serve briefly as an instructor.
+An entry from around this time in the log book of second Oxford detachment member Robert Thomas Palmer indicates that he, Palmer, flew twice in a Bréguet as McCook’s passenger before going solo.
+On July 26, 1918, Goettler recorded “my first flip in a Liberty four and am crazy over the machine,” and the other men probably also had the opportunity to try out the American version of the British DH.4.33

 On August 7, 1918, McCook, as well as Hardin, Goettler, William David Frayne, and David Chapin Beebe were ordered to proceed from 2 A.I.C. to the 1st Air Depot at Colombey-les-Belles, some 250 miles to the northeast in Lorraine, where the American 1st Army’s sector of the front was located.34